ExtCore/ExtCore-Docs/extensions/extcore_mvc.rst

 This extension initializes MVC, makes it possible to use controllers, view components, views (added as resources and/or precompiled), static content (added as resources) from other extensions etc.

+Also, it allows extension to register custom routes in a specific order.

 Packages
 --------